pavelrisenberg/fitbitphp/README.md

  * *Subscriptions*: Library has basic methods to add/delete subscriptions, unfortunately it's your headache to track the list and deploy server endpoints to receive notifications from Fitbit as well as register them at [http://dev.fitbit.com](http://dev.fitbit.com).
 See [Subscriptions-API](http://wiki.fitbit.com/display/API/Subscriptions-API) for more thoughts on that,
  * *Unauthenticated calls*: Some methods of Fitbit API grant access to public resources without need for the complete OAuth workflow, `searchFoods` and `getActivities` are two good example of such endpoints.
 Nevertheless, this calls should be signed with Authentication header as usual, but access_token parameter is omitted from signature base string.
 In terms of FitbitPHP, you can make such calls, but you shouldn't use `initSession` (so access_token wouldn't be set) and should explicitly set the user to fetch resources from before the call (via `setUser`).

+## Note ##

+There is also a port of the library (which might differ in terms of the version available) tha Eli ported over to use a pure PHP implementation of OAuth, finally turning it into a composer install-able package.
+This might be helpful for those who having a trouble installing OAuth library package on their hostings.
+His fork is located here: https://github.com/TheSavior/fitbitp

 ## Usage ##